Prepare for a Mountain Climbing Trip

 - 1Hiking alone.It's definitely not the best idea to do a mountain climb alone.
-A buddy system is always best, especially if you are going to enter a certain area that you are not familiar with.Advertisement
+A buddy system is always best, especially if you are going to an area you aren't familiar with.Advertisement

-- 3Do not climb in waterfalls.We all know that waterfalls are one of the world's best creations, but it's really not a good idea to try and jump from one during a hike.
+- 3Do not climb on waterfalls.We all know that waterfalls are one of the world's most impressive creations, but it's not a good idea to try and jump from one during a hike.
 There have been a lot of fatal accident and deaths recorded because people have seen this in too many films, and decided to take the plunge.
-Don't let the view entice you to do something unsafe.
+Don't let the view entice you over its precipice.

-- 4Not wearing proper attire.The altitude of the surroundings changes quickly the closer you get to the top.
+- 4Improper attire.The temperature drops quickly the closer you get to the top.
 Make sure to not wear cotton clothing!
 Make sure to wear layers of clothing to help your body with the temperature.
-Also, wear clothes that are resistant to moisture and can dry quickly.
-Also, avoid wearing camouflage and instead choose brightly colored clothing.
-This will help you and your hiking buddies to make sure that no one gets lost or goes missing.
-This can also help you to be found more easily if you get lost in the wilderness.
+Also, wear clothes that are resistant to moisture that dry quickly.
+Avoid wearing a camouflage pattern.
+Instead, choose brightly colored clothing.
+This will help you and your hiking buddies keep an eye on each other.
+This will also make you easier to find if you become lost.

-- 2Stay where you are.Once you realize that you are lost, stay in one area and do not continue to try to look for your hiking mates.
-Moving around too much could result in you wandering even further and make it harder for the rescuers to find you.
+- 2Stay where you are.Once you realize you are lost, stay in one area and do not continue to try to look for your hiking mates.
+Moving around too much could result in you wandering even further away, and make it harder for the rescuers to find you.
 Also, you might just move into an area the rescuers have already checked.

 - 3Whistle.Bringing a whistle during a hike is not just to inform your co-hikers that something is wrong or you're injured.
 Whistling can also help your rescuer to look for you if you get lost.